-I don’t know about the rest of you, but for me, Valentine’s day tends to be a very rushed, manic and mostly frustrating day (at least in recent years that’s been the case in our house).
-We wake up, have a quick kiss, pull out a card, chocolate or maybe a bunch of flowers and we’re all set to go…
+I don’t know about the rest of you, but for me, Valentine’s day tends to be a very rushed, manic, and frustrating day (at least in recent years that’s been the case in our house).
+We wake up, have a quick kiss, pull out a card, chocolate, or maybe a bunch of flowers and we’re all set to go…

 And by “go” I mean the little one needs a nappy change, the older 3 need food NOW!
 The day starts with a relieved sigh of gratitude; “Oh thank goodness we both remembered”, and then quickly spirals out from there.